-Existing procedure for Although we found TTC has developed a procedure return and monitoring requiring the return of old devices from end-users.
-This of old devices require procedure requires strengthening to improve accountability improvement and monitoring for the return of old devices.
+Although we found TTC has developed a procedure requiring the return of old devices from end-users.
+This procedure requires strengthening to improve accountability and monitoring for the return of old devices.

 Our review of a sample of cancelled wireless phone plans identified 10 plans that were cancelled within a few months of contract with Vendor A, and moved to Vendor B. Staff purchased 10 additional phones that came with new service plans with Vendor B. This resulted in 10 potential cell phones becoming available to be used by staff.
-TTC staff could not advise on the status of the devices from Vendor A since they did not track the returned devices, although they
+TTC staff could not advise on the status of the devices from Vendor A since they did not track the returned devices, although they were only a few months old.

 Staff do not track whether corporate data is deleted from the returned devices During our inventory count, we found more than 150 returned devices stored in two open boxes placed on the floor (as shown in Figure 5).
 Staff stated that those were old devices with data to be deleted and returned to the vendor.
 However, staff do not maintain records for data deletion or the return of devices.
-It is important to ensure that all phones are tracked and records are maintained to confirm that corporate data is deleted from lost stolen or disposed that corporate data is deleted from lost, stolen or disposed devices.
+It is important to ensure that all phones are tracked and records are maintained to confirm that corporate data is deleted from lost, stolen or disposed devices.